harishvc/quick-references/www/www-intro.md

 ## OSI Layer
   Open Systems Interconnection (OSI)) is **reference model** that shows how  applications communicate over a network.
 A reference model is a **conceptual framework** for understanding relationships.
-* Layer 1: Physical Layer provides the hardware for sending and receiving data
+* Layer 1: Physical Layer provides the hardware for sending and receiving data (hub)
 * Layer 2: The data link layer.
-Ethernet is the main data link layer
+Ethernet is the main data link layer (switch)
 * Layer 3: Network layer handles routing of the data.
-IP is the network layer for the Internet.
+IP is the network layer for the Internet (router)
 * Layer 4: Transport layer.
-On the internet, TCP and UDP provide these services for most applications.
+On the internet, TCP and UDP provide these services for most applications
 * Layer 5: Session layer.
-Services include authentication and reconnection.
+Services include authentication and reconnection (IP)
 * Layer 6: Presenation layer.
-This layer is usually part of an **operating system (OS)** and converts incoming and outgoing data from one presentation format to another
+Data encryption is handled
-* Layer 7: Application layer.
+* Layer 7: Application layer

 ## What is ASCII?